Ph.D. in Psychology, University of Sussex, England

 HBSK 5099: Writing interventions theory and practice

 This is a literacy course that applies research on cognitive, linguistic, affective, social, and cultural processes underlying writing performance to the development of writing interventions.
 Writing is discussed within a larger context of reading comprehension and subject-matter knowledge.
-Students learn to evaluate and design content area writing interventions for both typically developing and special-needs populations of differing ages in various educational settings.
+Students learn to evaluate and design content-area writing interventions for both typically-developing and special-needs populations of differing ages and in various educational settings.
+Materials fee: $30.

 HBSK 5272: Supervised fieldwork in remedial reading and school difficulties: Supervised field placement in reading